akka/akka/CONTRIBUTING.md

 Akka has not been compiled or tested with `-optimize` Scala compiler flag.
 (In sbt, you can specify compiler options in the `scalacOptions` key.)
 Strange behavior has been reported by users that have tried it.

+### Compiling with Graal JIT

+Akka, like most Scala projects, compiles faster with the Graal JIT enabled.
+The easiest way to use it for compiling Akka is to:

+* Use a JDK > 10
+* Use the following JVM options for SBT e.g. by adding them to the `SBT_OPTS` environment variable: `-XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -XX:+UseJVMCICompiler`

 ## The `validatePullRequest` task

 The Akka build includes a special task called `validatePullRequest` which investigates the changes made as well as dirty